Fast vaccination of Serbia's population to drive economic rebound

 The NBS noted that quick vaccination of the population will support the recovery when announcing that it will keep its key policy rate at 1.0%.
 In making the decision, the executive board was guided primarily by the continued stimulating effect of the previously adopted monetary and fiscal policy measures and by the announcement of an additional package of fiscal measures.

-This means that coordinated monetary and fiscal policy measures will continue to have a positive effect on the financing conditions for corporates and households and on their disposable income.
+This means that co-ordinated monetary and fiscal policy measures will continue to have a positive effect on the financing conditions for corporates and households and on their disposable income.

 Strong support by the NBS and government to corporates and households will ensure the attainment of the pre-crisis level of economic activity in Q2, announced NBS.